leanflutter/.github/profile/README.md

 - [window_manager](https://github.com/leanflutter/window_manager) - This plugin allows Flutter desktop apps to resizing and repositioning the window.

 ## Tools
-- [flutter_distributor](https://github.com/leanflutter/flutter_distributor) - A complete tool for packaging and publishing your Flutter apps.
+- [fastforge](https://github.com/fastforgedev/fastforge) - A complete tool for packaging and publishing your Flutter apps (formerly known as flutter_distributor).
-- [makeanyicon](https://github.com/leanflutter/makeanyicon) - A configurable icon maker.

 <!-- AWESOME_LIST_MAKER -->